BITSS/RT2Amsterdam2018/1-GitDemo.md

 Many, if not most, experienced users will use Git via the command line.
 (Terminal on a Mac, the Git Shell that came with the Desktop app, Windows PowerShell, there are a lot of options.
 They're all where you type commands for your computer to execute.)
 You can read why [here](http://programmers.stackexchange.com/questions/173297/why-learn-git-when-there-are-gui-apps-for-github).
 Basically, it's more powerful.

 There are a million and one online tutorials for Git in the command line.
 [Software Carpentry's](http://swcarpentry.github.io/git-novice/) is good, as is [Atlassian's](https://www.atlassian.com/git/tutorials/).
 The basic stuff is all nicely summarized [here](http://rogerdudler.github.io/git-guide/) in a single page.

+If you want more on how Git can be used for reproducible science, see Karthik Ram's [paper](https://scfbm.biomedcentral.com/articles/10.1186/1751-0473-8-7) or [slides](http://karthik.github.io/git_intro/#/slide-title).

 **1.** For more on forking, see [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)